emberjs/rfcs/text/0795-ember-data-return-promise-save.md

 ## Detailed design

-Introduce a new feature flag, `DS_MODEL_SAVE_PROMISE`, Model.save() will return an an RSVP.Promise wrapper that resolves with the model if the save was successful, or rejects with an error if the save fails.
+Introduce a new feature flag, `DS_MODEL_SAVE_PROMISE`, Model.save() will return an an Promise wrapper that resolves with the model if the save was successful, or rejects with an error if the save fails.
 Moreover, `isPending`, `isResolved`, and `isRejected` will be exposed as derived state on the promise.
 When disabled, a PromiseObject will be returned to keep today's behavior, but accessing properties on the PromiseObject or calling non-Promise functions (.then, .finally, .catch) on the PromiseObject will issue a deprecation warning.

 Deprecation Plan: